 'bottle bag grab'.
-Ask for people to donate bottle bags with
+Ask people to donate bags full of bottles

-bottles of anything inside - shampoo, sauce, juice, washing up
+containing liquids such as shampoo, sauce, juice, washing up liquid

-liquid, wine, etc. Seal the bags at the top and participants pay £1
+and wine.
+Seal the bags at the top and charge participants £1 for a

-for a bag - they may get a Fruit Shoot or a bottle of wine!'
+bag.
+They may get a Fruit Shoot or a bottle of wine!'
+Remember that

-Remember that if you have alcoholic prizes, only over 18s can play
+if you have alcoholic prizes, only over 18s can play, but you could

 Have three plastic buckets of differing sizes, with the largest

 nearest to the player and the smallest furthest away.
 Set up a